 OAK's $2000 O-ring articles were prompted originally by an inquiry from someone who did major damage from using a too thick cover gasket (an aftermarket item), when no gasket at all would have been just fine, and preferable.
 What is often not understood properly is that the metal shim is there to protect the large, usually white, HIGH PRESSURE O-ring from being damaged by the sharp edge of the canister, and ALSO to increase pressure on this large O-ring.
 That large O-ring is the CRITICAL one, the so-called $2000 O-ring, and its part number is 11-42-1-337-098.
 NEVER reuse one of those, and always inspect the new one, never nicking it in the slightest whilst you install it.
 Some filters (kits) are sold with those large O-rings.
 If your filter does not come with the O-ring, GET ONE.
 BE SURE to have the proper O-rings, etc., when you are ready to replace an oil filter.
 You might even need a fresh metal shim, if yours gets deformed.
-I always stock a few spare white -098 O-rings and shims.
+I recommend that you stock a few spare white -098 O-rings and shims.
 INSPECT the filter kit, etc., at the dealership, when you purchase them...be sure the needed parts are there.

 right side open end of the canister is NOT